danlinn/oh-my-zsh/README.md

 oh-my-zsh-danlinn-theme
 =======================

+NEW: rvm ruby version displayed before the battery charge on the right side

 This repo contains a theme called danlinn that combines the Powerline-like agnoster theme and the multi-line duellj theme and includes a battery display script